rev-dot-now/o/README.md

 ## Compile

 Want to take it a step further?
-Compiling the **o** command is your next move.
-This will create the `o` binary in the `dist/` folder at the root of the project.
+Compiling the **O** command is your next move.
+This will create the `O` binary in the `dist/` folder at the root of the project.
 Once built, you can copy the produced binary and use it anywhere on your system.

 ```bash
 bun run build
 ```

-> When using `o` as a binary it is recommended to set the environment variables `O_LLM` and `O_CONFIG` so that a default LLM provider and configuration is always available.
+> When using `O` as a binary it is recommended to set the environment variables `O_LLM` and `O_CONFIG` so that a default LLM provider and configuration is always available.

 ## Usage Examples

-With **o** successfully set up, let's explore some practical examples of its capabilities. **o** operates in two modes:
+With **O** successfully set up, let's explore some practical examples of its capabilities. **O** operates in two modes:

-- **Interactive Mode** (`-i`): Engage in a conversational, back-and-forth chat with **o**, where the agent responds to each input until you decide to end the session.
+- **Interactive Mode** (`-i`): Engage in a conversational, back-and-forth chat with **O**, where the agent responds to each input until you decide to end the session.
 - **One-Shot Mode** (default): Execute a single request directly from the command line and receive an immediate response without entering a persistent session.

 Both modes offer flexible ways to generate content, automate tasks, and explore meta-programming workflows.

-> Note: In the following examples, we will use the compiled binary of `o`.
+> Note: In the following examples, we will use the compiled binary of `O`.
 To run the same examples locally, use `bun run dev`.
 For all of the following examples the environment variable `O_LLM` was set to `openai` and `O_CONFIG` was `{ "model": "gpt-40", "temperature": 0 }`

 ---

 ### Interactive Mode

-To start a conversational session with **o**, use the `-i` flag.
+To start a conversational session with **O**, use the `-i` flag.

 ```bash
 # Start a session and chat with the agent